Is Toml Safe?

 Frequently Asked Questions

-Yes, it is safe to use. toml has a Nerq Trust Score of 72.2/100 (B).
+toml with a Nerq Trust Score of 72.2/100 (B).
 Strongest signal: popularity (100/100).
-Score based on security (90/100), popularity (100/100).
+Score based on Security (90/100), Popularity (100/100).

 What is Toml's trust score?

 toml: 72.2/100 (B).
-Score based on: security (90/100), popularity (100/100).
+Score based on Security (90/100), Popularity (100/100).
 Scores update as new data becomes available.
 API: GET nerq.ai/v1/preflight?target=toml

 What are safer alternatives to Toml?